Brownsville, Texas: Climate

 Brownsville has a humid subtropical climate (Köppen Cfa).
 Winters are warm, and summers are hot and humid.
-Due to its location on the Gulf Coast about 2.49° north of the Tropic of Cancer, the climate closely borders a tropical savanna climate.
-Due to its proximity to the deserts of Chihuahua and Gulf Coastal Plains, Brownsville's geographic location lies near the boundary of a hot semi-arid climate.
+Due to its location on the Gulf Coast about 2.49° north of the Tropic of Cancer, the climate closely borders a tropical savanna climate (Köppen Aw), while its proximity to the deserts of Chihuahua and the Gulf Coastal Plain, Brownsville's geographic location lies near the boundary of a hot semi-arid climate (BSh).
 Snow is a very rare event in Brownsville.
 Its wet season is concentrated during the late summer and early fall, peaking in September, when the threat from tropical cyclones is greatest.
 In most years, November through April is the dry season.
-As such, Brownsville receives modest annual rainfall, averaging about 26.78 in annually based on records between 1991 and 2020.
+As such, Brownsville receives modest annual rainfall, averaging about 26.78 in annually based on records between 1991 and 2020, although extreme calendar year totals have ranged from 11.59 in in 1953 to 60.06 in in 1886.
+September 1886 saw as much as 30.57 in of rain including 24.26 in in three days from the 20th to the 22nd, whereas only 0.21 in fell in four months from February to May 2011, and only 1.26 in in six months from November 1951 to April 1952.

 The monthly daily average temperature ranges from 62.9 °F in January to 87 °F in August.
-Heat waves during the summer have caused 141 days of high temperatures over 90 °F and fewer than five days of temperatures above 100 °F. The city is located along the boundary of USDA hardiness zones 9b and 10a.
+Heat waves during the summer cause an average of 141 afternoons of high temperatures over 90 °F but fewer than five of temperatures above 100 °F. The city is located along the boundary of USDA hardiness zones 9b and 10a.
 The hottest temperature on record in Brownsville occurred on March 27, 1984, and August 28, 2023, when the city reached 106 °F. On the other extreme, freezing temperatures occur once or twice a year typically.
 On December 25, 2004, Brownsville recorded its first instance of measurable snow in 109 years with 1.5 in, and the first recorded White Christmas.
 Brownsville's lowest temperature on record occurred on February 13, 1899, when the city reached 12 F. Based on 30-year averages obtained from the National Oceanic and Atmospheric Administration's National Climatic Data Center weather records, 24/7 Wall St. ranked Brownsville the fifth-hottest city in America in 2016.